midoribowen/ribbit/README.md

 * `ember server`
 * Visit your app at [http://localhost:4200](http://localhost:4200).

+## Known Bugs

+* When a new question is created, it does not show immediately on the page.
+The page must be refreshed in order for it to show.

 ### Code Generators

 Make use of the many generators for code, try `ember help generate` for more details